Tax Caps: Impact on Taxpayers

 Now, let's say you own a home on five non-farmed acres.
 The homestead portion will be capped at 1% of its gross assessed value, while the remaining four acres will fall in the 3% category (unless the exception applies).

 How much does the tax cap save taxpayers?
-Below is a look at 2015 tax bills for three homesteads with the same assessed value but in different areas of Porter County with different tax rates.
+Below is a look at tax bills, payable in 2021, for three homesteads with the same assessed value but in different areas of Porter County with different tax rates.
 (Calculations include the homestead and mortgage deductions; figures are rounded.)

 |Assessed Value||Tax Before Tax Cap||Does Tax Exceed Tax Cap?||Tax|